jiaqili980919/Smart_Course_Recommendar/README.md

 # Smart_Course_Recommendar
-This is a repo documenting how we build and evaluate a recommendation system with NLP topic modeling
+This is a repo documenting how we build and evaluate a recommendation system for Coursera courses with NLP topic modeling